-And the rest is history.
+The rest is history.

 “The story says if the first drop of milk hits your shoe, you're gonna be a cheesemaker,” says Bruce.

 “What I'm proud of right now is the next generation,” says Bruce.
-“You know, you have kids, you raise them...and you hope that somebody will want to come and follow in your footsteps."
+“You know, you have kids, you raise them, and you hope that somebody will want to come and follow in your footsteps."